 Court Records are public records and available to anyone.
 Court Records include a case file that contains a court docket and all filings and documents filed in your case.
 You can access your court records online, or at the Wyoming County Clerk of Court where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These state databases are linked together and you can track criminal convictions from any other state.
-Go to county courthouse and check in person, or check online.
+Go to county courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that it was in a totally different state, you might have to pay for a more complete search.

 A criminal history search you will be able to find out if someone has been arrested, charged, or convicted for any of the following crimes: